quanzuls/weather-app/README.md

 # Weather App

-Get weather and forecast location
+Get weather and forecast by location

 ## OTP App